NomicFoundation/hardhat/docs/tutorial/2-install/README.md

 npm install --save-dev @nomiclabs/buidler
 ```

-::: warning
+::: tip
-**Buidler** package will also install all its dependencies, so it might take a while.
+Installing **Buidler** will install some Ethereum JavaScript dependencies, so be patient.
 :::

-## What is Buidler?
+## While you wait: what is Buidler?
 **Buidler** is a task runner that facilitates building Ethereum smart contracts.
+It helps developers manage and automate the recurring tasks that are inherent to the process of building smart contracts, as well as easily introducing more functionality around this workflow.
+This means compiling and testing at the very core.

-It is designed around the concepts of tasks and plugins.
-This means interoperability and flexibility turning **Buidler** into the perfect toolkit for smart contract and dapp development.
+**Buidler** is designed around the concepts of **tasks** and **plugins**.
+Every time you're running **Buidler** from the CLI you're running a task.
+E.g. `npx buidler compile` is running the `compile` task.

+The bulk of **Buidler**'s functionality comes from plugins, which as a developer you're free to choose the ones you want to use.
+Buidler is unopinionated in terms of what tools you end up using, but it does come with some built-in defaults.
+All of which can be overriden.

+Tasks can call other tasks, allowing complex workflows to be defined.
+Users and plugins can override existing tasks, making those workflows customizable and extendable.

-It also comes with **Buidler EVM**, a local Ethereum network that allows you to test, debug and deploy your contracts more quickly.
-You can even use `console.log` inside your Solidity code.
+**Buidler** also comes built-in with **Buidler EVM**, a local Ethereum network designed for development.
+It allows you to deploy your contracts, run your tests and debug your code.
+We'll get back to this when we go over testing.

-When installation completes, go to step 3: [Configuring Buidler.](../3-config/)